Jumio/mobile-sdk-ios/docs/integration_guide.md

 ```

 ### Digital Identity Setup
-Over the course of Digital Identity verification the SDK will launch an according third party application representing your Digital Identity.
+Over the course of Digital Identity verification with 'ID by Mastercard' the SDK will launch an according third party application representing your Digital Identity.
 Communication between both applications (your integrating application and the Digital Identity application) is done via a so-called "deep link".

 #### Deep link setup